-The Antigua and Barbuda Statistics Division is conducting another Labour Force Survey (LFS) in 2018.
+The Antigua and Barbuda Statistics Division conducted a second Labour Force Survey (LFS) in 2018.

 The LFS is a randomly selected household survey that provides estimates of employment and unemployment.
 Labour statistics are used to guide government’s social and economic policies to develop one of its most important resources, its human resource.
 Overtime, the information produced can be used to evaluate the effectiveness of government’s social policies and state of its labour market and the economic environment.

-The main objective of the labour force survey is to collect data on the adult population, fifteen (15) years and older, who may be in the Labour Force (employed and unemployed) or classified as Economically NOT Active (i.e. not in the Labour Force).
+The main objectives of the labour force survey is to collect data on the adult population, fifteen (15) years and older who may be in the Labour Force (employed and unemployed) or classified as Economically NOT Active (i.e. not in the Labour Force).

 Realistically, high frequency household survey data are needed for the country to formulate appropriate and effective social and economic policies and properly monitor the implementation of these policies.
-The survey seeks to use a harmonized approach among OECS member states to conduct household surveys to produce quality social and economic statistics in accordance with best practices and international guidelines using harmonized, concepts, methodology and questionnaires.
+The survey seeks to use a harmonized approach among OECS member states to conduct household surveys to produce quality social and economic statistics in accordance with best practices and international standards and guidelines using harmonized concepts, methodology and questionnaires.

-Moreover, the Statistics Division under the Ministry of Finance and Corporate Governance is asking for the support and cooperation of the general public to participate in this national exercise during the period October 22 to November 30, 2018.
-The achievement of this exercise is highly dependent on the full cooperation of the general public.
+Moreover, the Statistics Division under the Ministry of Finance and Corporate Governance generally solicits the support and cooperation of the general public to participate in these national exercises.
+The achievement of these exercises is highly dependent on the full cooperation of the general public.

-The data will be collected through face-to-face interviews with members (or a member) of the randomly selected sampled households using the 2018 Labour force survey questionnaire.
-For the 2018 LFS, data will be collected using Computer Assisted Personal Interviewer (CAPI) through Survey Solutions.
+The data will be collected through face-to-face interviews with members (or a member) of the randomly selected sampled households using Computer Assisted Personal Interviewer devices (tablets) through Survey Solutions with the Labour Force Survey questionnaire.

 Data from our 2015 Labour Force Survey is available on our website.